 Please click on “Abstracting and Indexing Information” for a list of the indexing services that include Springer computer science proceedings.
 DBLP and Google Scholar are fast.
 You can expect to see your paper in Scopus and Compendex 3-8 weeks after publication.
 ISI needs some 6-9 months.
 If after 9 months your paper has not been indexed, please contact firstname.lastname@example.org.

-How can authors find out whether their proceedings volume has been indexed by Scopus?
+How can authors find out whether their proceedings volume has been indexed by Scopus or Compendex?

 May authors place their papers on their institutional repositories?

 Computer science proceedings authors may place their papers on their institutional repositories.
 Please see paragraph 3 of the copyright form available from the authors‘ page for more details.

 May authors submit an extended version of their proceedings paper to a journal?